darik0d/hackathon-ns/README.md

 bugify
 ```

-DevProbe supports multiple languages and frameworks including JavaScript, Python, Java, Ruby, and more.
+Bugify supports multiple languages and frameworks including JavaScript, Python, Java, Ruby, and more.

-Check our [documentation](https://bugify.io/docs) for detailed installation and configuration instructions.
+Soon we will make a documentation for the project.

 ## You are a genius - where can I find more information about the team?